 We try to match volunteers with schools which are at a convenient location for them to travel to.
 We will arrange for you to visit the school before you start, so that you can meet the senior teacher who is acting as our coordinator and who can discuss with you the practicalities of the volunteering.
 You could certainly decide at that stage that the particular school was not for you, but in practice no volunteer has!

 The actual location will depend on the particular school.
 You might be in the library, the dining room, a spare classroom, or perhaps in a quiet corridor area.

 The volunteer fetches the child from the classroom at the start of each one-to-one session and accompanies them back to the classroom afterwards.

 We deliver the initial training face-to-face in small groups.
 This is designed to give you the skills and confidence to work with children, to play relevant games with them, and to deliver simple counting and numeracy exercises.

-We have current and former teachers acting as mentors who deliver part of the training and who will also be available afterwards to advise you by email or telephone – and, if necessary, face-to-face.
+We also have current and former teachers acting as mentors who deliver part of the training and who will be available afterwards to advise you by email or telephone, and, if appropriate, face-to-face.

-We also organise meet-ups of volunteers and mentors during the year so that you can exchange ideas and learn from one another.
+We organise meet-ups of volunteers and mentors during the year so that you can exchange ideas and learn from one another.
 We are keen to hear what works so that we can pass on ideas to all of the volunteers, including adding the ideas as resources to our Curriculum document.

-Once a year, a mentor will observe one of your sessions and give you direct feedback.
-This will not be passed to the organisation but the mentor will give an anonymised summary of the sessions observed.
+At least once a year, a mentor will observe one of your sessions and give you direct feedback.
+This will not be passed to Number Sense, although the mentor will give us an anonymised summary of the sessions observed.